eDyablo/study-docker-way/course introduction/README.md

 ### Docker components

+As was mentioned, the Dotsker is an ecosystem.
+So let's see what composes it.

 | Name | Purpose
 |- |-
 | Docker image | A portable, read-only, executable file containing the instructions for creating a container